Monte Kay

-In 1949 he founded the jazz club Birdland (later, he would also open another jazz club, Le Downbeat, in Chicago).
+In 1949, he founded the jazz club Birdland (later, he would also open another jazz club, Le Downbeat, in Chicago).
 During the 1950s, Kay produced several musicians, including Herbie Mann, Stan Getz, Sonny Rollins and the Modern Jazz Quartet.
-In the same period he married (1956–1963) singer/actress Diahann Carroll.
+In the same period, he married (1956–1963) singer and actress Diahann Carroll.
 Their daughter, Suzanne Kay, is a journalist and television author.

 In 1963, Kay became the manager of the comedian Flip Wilson.
 The two formed the record label Little David Records, which featured comedy albums by Wilson, George Carlin and others.
 Kay was executive producer of the TV show The Flip Wilson Show.

 Kay died of heart failure in Los Angeles in 1988.